Heidelberg: The Town of Milk and Honey

 Whenever Courtney hears there’s a biltong shop somewhere, we bound to stop and taste everything in the store.
 Indulge in so many South African favourites from chili bites, droewors, kudu and so many more varieties that can make you want a 1kg of everything displayed in the window.

 Address: 7 Eksteen Street, Heidelberg | Phone: 028 722 2358

 Marvel at History

 Churches play an important role in the establishment of a town or village.
-The Dutch Reformed Church, built in 1913, can be seen the minute you drive into the town with it’s soaring steeple in the centre of Heidelberg, and diagonally opposite it, is the plainer St Barnabas Anglican Church, consecrated in 1860.
+The Dutch Reformed Church, built in 1913, can be seen the minute you drive into the town with it’s soaring steeple in the center of Heidelberg, and diagonally opposite it, is the plainer St Barnabas Anglican Church, consecrated in 1860.

 Historic Homes in Fourie Street

 Old buildings that have been restored is always a treat for me.
 Fourie Street is calm with no one in sight.
-Seen as the backbone to the history of Heidelberg, it’s enchanting knowing that the Blue Victorian house once was a boarding house for schoolgirls, and at No. 21 the double-storey Brugsig was a refuge for women during the Anglo-Boer War.
+Seen as the backbone to the history of Heidelberg, it’s enchanting knowing that the Blue Victorian house once was a boarding house for schoolgirls, and at No. 21 the double-story Brugsig was a refuge for women during the Anglo-Boer War.
 If you look closely, you’ll see it still has bullet holes in the front door.